joekreu/basic_pcp/PARSING.md

 included.

 The _parsing rules_ consist of the set of valid operators and their binding powers.
-The rules can be dynamically loaded, for example, from a `csv`-file or a JSON file.
+The rules can be dynamically loaded, for example, from a `csv` or a JSON file.

 Atomic operands (e.g., numbers and identifiers) consist of one _token_ only.